NPC-Studio/adam/README.md

 > I am thy creature: I ought to be thy Adam, but I am rather the fallen angel, whom thou drivest from joy for no misdeed.
 > -- Frankenstein's Monster in *Frankenstein* by Mary Shelly

-adam is a command-line utility for compiling Gms2 projects on Windows 10 and Mac OS Catalina.
+adam is a command-line utility for compiling GameMaker projects on Windows and macOS.
 Invoking adam is trivial:

 ```sh
 adam run
 ```

-This will compile your project, run it, and give you stdout (`"show_debug_message"`) with colorization and links. `adam` supports compiling with the VM (default) and the YYC (by passing in `--yyc`). `adam` also supports faster recompilation than Gms2 does, so if users recompile a game without making changes, their game will instantly load, without invoking the compiler at all.
+This will compile your project, run it, and give you stdout (`"show_debug_message"`) with colorization and links. `adam` supports compiling with the VM (default) and the YYC (by passing in `--yyc`). `adam` also supports faster recompilation than GameMaker does, so if users recompile a game without making changes, their game will instantly load, without invoking the compiler at all.
 This is especially useful, since `adam` easily allows you to run multiple instances of your game at the same time on your machine.

 `adam` will place all its generated artifacts within a folder relative to the working directory -- by default, it will use `"target"` as its output output. **It is highly advised that you add your output directory to your .gitignore.**

+## COMMANDS

+`run`: Builds and runs the project.

-Additionally, `adam` has the commands `build`, which builds a project without running it (but will report compile errors), `release`, which releases a Zip of the project (but only if you have an Enterprise license), and `clean`, which cleans the output directory.
+`build`: Builds a project without running it (but will report compile errors)

+`release`: Builds a zip of the project (only available for users with an Enterprise license)

+`clean`: Cleans the output directory

+`test`: Runs the game after setting user-defined environment variables.
+See the [config file guide](docs/CONFIG_FILE_GUIDE.md) for more information.

+You can also run `adam help` to see a more detailed version of the above.

 ## INSTALLATION